Essential items for your car emergency kit to keep you safe

 Bottled water and non-perishable food

-If you’re broken down on the side of the road for several hours, it’s important to stay hydrated with clean water.
+If your car is broken down on the side of the road for several hours, it’s important to stay hydrated with clean water.
 Always store a few litres of water in your car, whether it’s several bottles of water or a 10L container.
-If you’re driving into a remote area, bring more water just in case.
+If you’re driving to a remote area, bring more water just in case.
 However, make sure not to leave water in plastic bottles or containers in the car, as sunlight and heat will eventually break down the plastic, causing it to leach into the water.

 You may also choose to pack some non-perishable foods with your water, such as muesli bars and dried fruit.